 Doctors often argue that they deserve very high levels of pay because they suffered through (and paid for) so many years of school.
 But by far the greater part of the expense of their education is borne by the taxpayers—most of whom make no more than a fraction of what doctors make for the rest of their lives once they do finish their education.
 Does a doctor really deserve to make more than three times what the average taxpayer makes?

 What, then, of one’s ability to do a job effectively?
 It’s fair to point out that those who are paid huge amounts often have huge talents—and as a result do indeed work more effectively than many others.
 But why, precisely, should humans be compensated for ability?
 No doubt some people are able to achieve considerably more than others, but let’s set to one side that part of their achievements that has resulted from their education and that part of their achievement that has resulted from working harder than others.
 What we’re left with are the abilities one is born with, and the opportunities one’s family was able to provide during one’s upbringing.
 To be sure, genetic difference and differences in family background create large differences in the levels of ability of different individuals.
-But such differences are surely a matter of good or bad luck, not of dessert.
+But such differences are surely a matter of good or bad luck, not of desert.
 Does someone who has had the good luck to be born with an extraordinarily high level of intelligence (or with extraordinarily good hand-eye coordination, or with extraordinary talent of any other sort), or someone who has had the good luck to be born into a wealthy family that is able to provide for them a privileged upbringing, deserve to be paid more because of the higher level of ability that is the result of those genes and that upbringing?
 To pay such people more on those grounds amounts, in essence, to paying them more for having been lucky.
 What possible justification could there be for building luck money into our system of compensating workers?
 Arguably, it would be at least as fair in the other direction to compensate people for having been disadvantaged in the talent they were born with, or the upbringing they had—or the opportunities they never had.